Toonz: Toonz 6.3 ML

 Version 6.3 ML ("ML" for "multi-language") introduced non-English language support.
 Other new features included raster-vector conversion, palette styles, and options for rendering image sequences and video clips.
 More specifically, Toonz Bravo 6.3 ML got animation libraries for characters and props; palettes with linked styles and smart color models; animation levels with numerically controlled transformation, links and dependencies among pegbars, cameras and table; visual effects, including a 2D particle engine; and batch rendering with render farms.
 Toonz Harlequin 6.3 ML also allowed paper drawings to be scanned, colorized, and refined within it.

 Toonz 6.4 ML

 Version 6.4 was still available as Toonz Harlequin and Toonz 6.4 Bravo!, with improvements on the Cleanup module and previewing, the new Black & White mode of scanning, editable DPI parameters, a new algorithm for the Raster-to-Vector Converter, the Interactive Color Editing and the Smart FX Schematic Editing.

 Toonz 7.0

-Version 7.0 introduced new features such as mesh deformation with bones, the ECMAScripts support for automation, new effects, drawing cleanup, symmetric backgrounds, 3D stereoscopic rendering among others.
+Version 7.0 introduced new features such as mesh deformation with bones, the ECMAScript support for automation, new effects, drawing cleanup, symmetric backgrounds, 3D stereoscopic rendering among others.